 Rabbi Moshe Ben-Chaim

-Unlike all other Temple vessels, the Menorah and the Ark’s cover, the “Kapores” (designed with the two angels) had unique laws: neither could be made from prefabricated parts and subsequently assembled.
+Unlike all other Temple vessels, the Menorah and the Ark’s cover, the “Kapores” (designed with the two angels), neither could be assembled from parts.
 Both objects must be created through a process of hammering — “miksha” — formed from a single block of gold.
 The centrality of this process is evidenced in the Torah’s repetition of the term miksha in both Torah portions discussing the Menorah.
 Additionally, and unlike any other vessel, the Torah commands they both be formed of pure gold.
 What consideration demands this unique treatment?
 Ibn Ezra provides clues:

 There is a medrash, “The menorah was made by itself,” but the explanation is that anybody who saw the menorah would be astonished at how a man can make it (Exod.
 25:32).

 A wise craftsman could not create the menorah, had God not revealed it to Moses in a prophetic vision (Num.
 8:4).